 The Company has certain commitments in connection with its mineral properties (Note 8).

-Upon issuance of the Company's flow-through shares in 2019, the Company was required to spend approximately \$618,000 in eligible exploration expenditures (Note 17).
+Upon issuance of the Company's flow-through shares during the year ended March 31, 2019, the Company was required to spend approximately \$618,000 in eligible exploration expenditures (Note 17).

 17. FLOW-THROUGH PREMIUM LIABILITY